RedHatQE/polarize/README.md

 Here is a compilation of known limitations and TODO's.
 Keep these in mind when using polarize

+## Editing the xml-config.xsd

+If you ever need to edit the xml-config.xsd file to add new configuration properties, you will need to cd into the src/main/resources/configuration directory, and then run the configuration.sh script.
+Due to some weirdness with JAXB the generated class for the ConfigType does not get annotated with @XmlRootElement(name="config").
+So remember to manually add this to the ConfigType class.

+There appears to be some workarounds by using the ObjectFactory to marshall/unmarshall classes that are not annotated with the XmlRootElement, but I have not looked into that method.

 ## Unique method names

 One limitation of polarize is that it assumes that there are no overloaded testmethods.
 This is because polarize maps